Skip to main content

 }

-The pre-signed URL expires after 10 minutes.
+The pre-signed URL expires after 30 minutes.
 If you don’t start uploading within that window, you’ll need to initialize again.
-Don’t go make coffee between Step 1 and Step 2.

 Step 2: Push the Bytes